-Newville man wins $1 million from scratch-off ticket
+Newville man wins second big payout from Pa. lottery

 The Newville man on Thursday was presented with a commemorative check for the $1 million Millionaire Maker scratch-off ticket he purchased on Aug.
 27 from Ugo on North Baltimore Avenue in Mount Holly Springs.

 “The day I won $1 million, my wife asked me to go to Ugo, and I had a few other tickets I wanted to cash,” he said.
 “I was sitting out in the parking lot scratching it and was like, ‘Oh my goodness.’
 I was speechless.
 I called my wife.
-It just didn’t seem real!”
+It just didn’t seem real.”

 Boose says he enjoys getting the scratch-off tickets, and he previously won another big prize — $100,000 from a Mining for Millions ticket earlier this year.